Thomas Hammond (Indiana politician): Biography

 Born in Fitchburg, Massachusetts, Hammond attended the common schools.

 He engaged in carpentry and contracting work until twenty-one years of age.

 He moved to Detroit, Michigan, and engaged in the packing-house business.

 He moved to Hammond, Indiana, in 1876 and assisted in the establishment of the dressed-beef industry.

 Specifically, he managed the tripe operation at the State Line Slaughterhouse, an abattoir on the south banks of the Grand Calumet River.

 This meat packing operation was co-founded by his brother, George H. Hammond.

 The tripe subsector of the meat-packing industry was a new development at this time.

 Early political career

 He served as an original member of the Hammond City Council.

-He then served as the second mayor of Hammond 1888–1893.
+He then served as the second mayor of Hammond from 1888 to 1893.

 Marcus M. Towle Sr., his brother's former business partner and Hammond's first mayor, was the man Hammond defeated in the 1888 mayoral election.

 It was under his mayorship the city's first proper municipal water system was implemented.

 At the time, Hammond was still dependent on less-than-desirable artesian water sources.